 - For this quickstart guide, your Kubernetes cluster is assumed to be already up and running.
 Before you proceed with the ECK installation, make sure you check the supported versions.

 If you are using GKE, make sure your user has

 cluster-adminpermissions.
-For more information, see Prerequisites for using Kubernetes RBAC on GKE.
+For more information, check Prerequisites for using Kubernetes RBAC on GKE.

 - Refer to Install ECK for more information on installation options.